-Investing (time) in your financial education is the one of the best financial investments that you can make.
+Investing (time) in your financial education is one of the best financial investments that you can make.
 Increasing your knowledge of personal finance gives you the power to make financial and investment decisions, and goes a long way to protecting you from unscrupulous financial advisors.
-A great places to start learning about personal finance (and where I started) is Robert Kiyosaki’s Rich Dad, Poor Dad book.
+A great place to start learning about personal finance (and where I started) is Robert Kiyosaki’s Rich Dad, Poor Dad book.

 Take some time out to examine your financial position and your financial goals, and take action today to achieve those goals.

 Please feel free to leave a comment or question below.

 Melissa Goodwin has been writing about frugal living for 10+ year but has been saving her pennies since she first got pocket money.
 Prior to writing about frugal living, Melissa worked as an accountant.
 As well as a diploma of accounting, Melissa has an honours degree in humanities including writing and research and she studied to be a teacher and loves sharing the things that she has learned and helping others to achieve their goals.
 She has been preparing all her life to write about frugal living skills.